User Guides v3.0

 The "before delay" is a delay between the time of the triggering event and the time the target side of the binding is invoked.

 The "after delay" is a second delay that will be introduced between the time this binding is invoked and the next delayable binding is invoked.
 If there are no other delayable bindings after this one then this setting has no effect.
+(This option is not available if the schedule setting is set to "Nothing")

 Bindings can be scheduled in several different groups within which the delay timings are calculated relative to each other.